Watch April 14 Task Force Meeting Here

 Dr. Brooke Balchan, D.O., F.A.A.P.

-The Health Services Department, under the direction of Dr. Adrienne Weiss-Harrison, strives to care for the entire school community while offering individualized care to students with identified acute and chronic health conditions.
+The Health Services Department, under the direction of Dr. Brooke Balchan, strives to care for the entire school community while offering individualized care to students with identified acute and chronic health conditions.

 The City School District of New Rochelle has implemented a head injury prevention program for middle and high school students that participate in designated interscholastic athletics.

 New York State Department of Health (NYSDOH) has released NEW immunization requirements for school entry and attendance.
 These changes are effective SEPTEMBER 2016.
 WE URGE ALL PARENTS TO REVIEW THESE CHANGES WITH THEIR PEDIATRICIANS TO ENSURE THAT YOUR CHILD HAS UP TO DATE IMMUNIZATIONS FOR SCHOOL ENTRY.

 Please note, Physical exams are required for Kindergarten, 2nd, 4th, 7th and 10th grade students as well as students entering the school district for the first time.

 The H-1 Appraisal Form should be completed by your child's health care provider.

 St. Rita's Clinic has relocated.
 Please make note of the change.
 We will be having the Clinic at St. John's Lutheran Church.
 The Church is located at 122 Fenimore Road, in Mamaroneck.
 To enter the clinic you have to turn into Cortlandt Ave and the first driveway alongside the Church is where you enter. the door to the room is located on the side where the driveway is located.
 The room is a located down a few steps.
 Enclosed is a list of the dates we will be open.